joshuaheck1/osticket-prereqs/README.md

 <p>- MySQL Database: osTicket - MySQL Username: root - MySQL Password: ROOT</p>
 <p>- Click Install Now.</p>
 <p>- CONGRATULATIONS!
 We did it! osTicket has been successfully installed. </p>
 <p>- Take note of the URLs on Figure 62.
-We'll break these down in the next project, but check out the Stall Control Panel. </p>
+We'll break these down in the next project, but check out the Staff Control Panel. </p>
 <br/>

 <img width="600" alt="OT66" src="https://github.com/user-attachments/assets/8ab1af80-d866-45ee-9c74-979b0c408f0d" />

-<p>- There's just something about riding off in the sunset.
+<p>- There's just something about riding off into the sunset.
 Lets take a moment to reflect upon the journey we just embarked.</p>
 <br/>

 <h2>Summary</h2>

 <p>
 This concludes our project.
 Man this was a task, but we powered through it!
-At times it seemed overwhelming, but it was cool to see the hard work pay off at the end.
+I know at times it seemed overwhelming, but it was cool to see the hard work pay off at the end.
 We'll dive into osTicket and do some post-install configurations in the next project.
 Don't forget to Stop (turn off) the VMs in Azure.
 As always, Thank You for your time and viewing this Project.
 We'll see you on the next one! 😎
 </p>
 <br />